All Episodes

 What about all the people dying?

-Welcome both of you to the program.
+Welcome both to the program.

-They like the idea of law and order and safety and security, and they're sick and tired of decades of nonstop predictable violence and death every weekend.
+They like the idea of law and order and safety and security, and they're sick and tired of decades of nonstop, predictable violence and death every weekend.

-We just had a shooting on there.
+Yes, just this morning on the Eisenhower Expressway, we just had a shooting on there.

 So people can even go to work in peace without worrying about getting shot.

-Now, Labor Day weekend last year.
+Now, Labor Day weekend last year, 24 people got shot.

 Fast forward to Labor Day weekend right now.

-And they want us to believe that crime is down.
+54 people got shot, eight people died, and they want us to believe that crime is down.

-They are stuck planning a funeral role.
+They're stuck planning a funeral.

-And what does this incompetent BEA mayor?
+And what does this incompetent BEI mayor?

 Did I lose you, Danielle?